Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

-The apparent size and thus brightness of gravitationally lensed images differ from that of the source in the absence of lensing by a factor $\mu$, the lens magnification.
-This is a geometrical effect that arises mathematically from the determinant of the Jacobian matrix that describes the transformation of coordinates from the ``source plane'', $\vbeta$, to the ``image plane'', $\vtheta$:
+The apparent size and brightness of gravitationally lensed images differ from the source in the absence of lensing by a factor $\mu$, the lens magnification.
+This is a geometrical effect described by the determinant of the Jacobian matrix of the coordinate transformation from the ``source plane'', $\vbeta$, to the ``image plane'', $\vtheta$:

 where